WordPress/gutenberg/packages/components/src/autocomplete/README.md

 ### record

-The rich text value object the autocomleter is being applied to.
+The rich text value object the autocompleter is being applied to.

 -   Required: Yes
 -   Type: `RichTextValue`